ADVERTISEMENT

 Les Sylphides is the first example of a choreographer adapting precomposed music for a ballet, an innovation that changed the course of ballet history.

-The Concert, which premiered on March 6, 1956, is an homage to Chopin and his legendary compositions.
+The Concert, which premiered on March 6, 1956, is a thirty-minute comedic ballet choreographed by Jerome Robbins for New York City Ballet.
+It is an homage to Chopin and his legendary compositions.
 The quirky, exaggerated characters find themselves daydreaming, lost in the music, and their dreams are produced visually on the stage.

-A Month in the Country, a one-act ballet choreographed by Frederick Ashton for the Royal Ballet, is based on Ivan Turgenev’s play of the same name.
+A Month in the Country, a one-act ballet choreographed by Frederick Ashton for The Royal Ballet, is based on Ivan Turgenev’s play of the same name.
 It premiered on February 12, 1976.

-The story follows a family that is spending a month in the Russian country, and whose vacation does not go as planned when Natalia, the mother, falls in love with the tutor that she has hired for her son.
+The story follows a family that is spending a month in the Russian country and whose vacation does not go as planned when Natalia, the mother, falls in love with the tutor that she has hired for her son.
 When the ward, who also pines for the tutor, realizes Natalia’s feelings for him, she becomes deeply distraught.
 Natalia is blamed for the disarray and is left by her family and the tutor.

 With three acts, Lady of the Camellias is the longest of ballets choreographed to Chopin.
-Both John Neumeier and Val Caniparoli have choreographed well-recognized versions which premiered with the Stuttgart Ballet in 1978 and Florida Ballet in 1994, respectively.
+Both John Neumeier and Val Caniparoli have choreographed well-recognized versions which premiered with The Stuttgart Ballet in 1978 and Florida Ballet in 1994, respectively.

 Based on the novel by Alexandre Dumas of the same name, Lady of the Camellias tells of Marguerite, a Parisian courtesan who has recently died.
 Her lover, Armand, is distraught over her death and begins to relate the story of their relationship.
 He recounts their meeting, their torment over family and class, and Marguerite’s predictable yet tragic death.